RyanSPando/express-validations/README.md

 $ knex migrate:latest
 ```

-* Your knex-people database should now have a table "people" which has a name and hobby columns.
+* Your knex-people database should now have a table "people" which has a name and hobby column.
 You can confirm this by looking in psql

 ```
 $ psql knex-people